jdblischak/repdoc/README.md

 ## Give it a try

-To try out repdoc, specify `repdoc_html` as the output format in the YAML header of one of your existing R Markdown files and then render it.
+To try out repdoc, specify `repdoc_html` as the output format in the YAML header of one of your existing R Markdown files and then render with `rmarkdown::render` or the RStudio Knit button.
 For best results, the R Markdown file should be versioned in a Git repository:

 ```
 output: repdoc::repdoc_html